rust-lang/book/src/ch19-03-pattern-syntax.md

 the inner `y`.
 The last `println!` produces `at the end: x = Some(5), y = 10`.

-To create a `match` expression that compares the values of the outer `x` and `y`, rather than introducing a shadowed variable, we would need to use a match guard conditional instead.
+To create a `match` expression that compares the values of the outer `x` and `y`, rather than introducing a new variable which shadows the existing `y` variable, we would need to use a match guard conditional instead.
 We’ll talk about match guards later in the [“Extra Conditionals with Match Guards”](#extra-conditionals-with-match-guards)<!-- ignore --> section.

 ### Multiple Patterns